 \subsection{Framework of EeT}

 EEG-based emotion recognition is to classify the emotion states according to the EEG signal.
-As illustrated in Fig.~\ref{fig: overview} the overview of the proposed EEG emotion transformers consists of three sub-modules which are feature preparing and re-organization, the innovative self-attention block and classification loss.
-The four gray blue blocks in Fig.~\ref{fig: overview} are our contributions in this paper.
+As illustrated in Fig.~\ref{fig: overview}, the overview of EeT includes four modules, namely the feature preparation module, the spatial-temporal attention module, deep neural network~(DNN) module and classification module.
+We focus on the design of self-attention module which includes spatial attention, temporal attention, sequential spatial-temporal attention and simultaneous spatial-temporal attention.

-The EEG emotion classification problem is to learn a mapping function $F$ that maps the EEG input to the corresponding emotion labels:
+Emotion recognition based on EEG is to learn a function $f$ which maps the raw signals to emotion tags:

-where $X^{'}$ denotes the representation of EEG signals. $F$ denotes the mapping function i.e., neural network transformations. $Y \in \{y_1, y_2, ... , y_n\}$ denotes the emotion classification labels.
-In this paper, the classification cross entropy is adopted as loss function, which is defined as the formula:
+where $X^{'}$ represents the EEG features. $f$ represents the mapping function i.e., convolutional neural network transformation. $Y \in \{y_1, y_2, ... , y_n\}$ represents the emotional tags.
+In our work, the cross entropy is adopted as the loss function, which can be defined as:

-where $L$ denotes the loss function of the task of EEG emotion recognition, $C$ denotes number of emotion classes, $y_{c}$ is the ground truth emotion label and $y^{'}_{c}$ is the predictors of neural networks.
+where $L$ denotes the loss function of the EEG emotion classification, $C$ denotes the number of emotion states, $y_{c}$ is the ground-truth emotion tag and $y^{'}_{c}$ is the predictor of neural networks.